F1DNA/FlexFarmerInDocker/README.md

 tail -f -n +0 flexfarmer.log
 ```
 6. Make sure everything looks good here.
 No invalid plots, all plot folders showing up, total space looks right, signage points signing, partials submitting, etc
+7. If you decide not to enable logging and eliminate the flexfarmer.log, you can also check the container log in portainer.
+I'm not sure the limitations of that log, how many lines it retains, etc.  I would really encourage enabling the log file in your config incase you need to go back in time to investigate something.